chunin1103/chunin1103/README.md

 - 👋 Hi, I’m Tuan Anh @chunin1103
 - 👀 I’m a Product Manager
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on my thesaurus dictionary app
+- 💞️ I’m looking to collaborate on any interesting products
 - 📫 Reach me at hi.its.tuananh@gmail.com